AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 - everything built-in, no RasPi required for basic operation;

-- convenient over-the-air (OTA) upgrade via the Arduino IDE (at this stage the ESP32 only, not the attached AVR)
+- convenient over-the-air (OTA) upgrade via the Arduino IDE

 - optional forward status reports to an MQTT broker (configurable via the Web GIU)